YuanzhanGao/YuanzhanGao.github.io/README.txt

 This is Yuanzhan Gao's personal website.
-The original contribution is below:
+The original contribution is below.
+As of 8/22/2023, the original template has been modified greatly by me with many additional CSS and Javascript codes added.
+I consider this personal project to be a showcase of my skills in front-end development rather than just a simple online portofolio.

 _______________________________________________________________________________________________________________________________________